venkateshakula1729/cs425-2025-/README.md

 Please find the image below illustrating an interaction of 5 clients with the server.

 __2. Stress testing:__
-   - Simulated multiple concurrent client connections (up to 50)
+   - Simulated multiple concurrent client connections (up to 1000)
    - Tested rapid message sending from multiple clients
-   - Large group operations
+   - Large group operations like messaging
    - Verified server stability under high load

 **Code used for stress testing **